Rod Liddle: Comments about sexual abuse of children

-Column on poppers and gay sex
+Comments on male homosexuality

-During a parliamentary debate on the Psychoactive Substances Bill – which "makes it an offence to produce, supply, offer to supply, possess with intent to supply, possess on custodial premises, import or export psychoactive substances" the Conservative politician Crispin Blunt admitted he used poppers:
+During a parliamentary debate on the Psychoactive Substances Bill – which "makes it an offence to produce, supply, offer to supply, possess with intent to supply, possess on custodial premises, import or export psychoactive substances" the Conservative MP Crispin Blunt admitted he used amyl nitrite (poppers):

 And would be directly affected by this legislation.
 And I was astonished to find that it's proposed they be banned and, frankly, so were very many gay men.

 Liddle responded in his Spectator blog: So, Crispin Blunt MP feels hurt because laws proscribing amyl nitrate [sic] (or 'poppers') would criminalise the entire gay community. ...
 I would have thought that the requirement for amyl nitrate to relax the sphincter muscle and lube to accommodate entry was God's way of telling you that what you're about to do is unnatural and perverse.
 Or your body's way of telling you – your call.
 So eeeeuw. ...
 Crispin and others can always use a jemmy [crowbar] instead.

-The satirical and current affairs magazine Private Eye described this as hypocritical, pointing out Liddle's account in The Sunday Times of using Viagra in July 2004 in which he wrote that it was: "The weirdest drug I ever took, far more psychologically disturbing than LSD.
-For the next six hours, I had this implacable, disembodied, unconscionably rigid appendage dragging me hither and thither".
+The satirical magazine Private Eye described this as hypocritical, pointing out Liddle's account in The Sunday Times of using Viagra in July 2004.
+A spokesperson from the LGBT rights charity Stonewall called Liddle a "repeat offending bigot".

-A spokesperson from the LGBT rights charity Stonewall said of Liddle's remarks: "Comments like this are shocking and damaging, but we wouldn't expect anything less from repeat offending bigots like Rod Liddle.
-The Government's move for an immediate review of whether poppers are harmful is right, but banning them ... will cause confusion and drive gay and bi men who use poppers to seek out illegal drug suppliers from April onwards, putting their health at serious risk."